DanielSSilva/blog/content/draft/Simple-effective-vscode-shortcuts.md

 ## Format
 Select section + ⌘ + K + ⌘ + F

-For this to work, you need to have the correct language mode selected.
-This is _amazing_ when you are working on long, unformatted files like JSONs.
+For this to work, you must select the correct language mode.
+This is _amazing_ when you are working on long, unformatted files like JSON.
-I combine this with select all (⌘+A) to format the whole document.
-So the final combination is ⌘+A + ⌘ + K + ⌘ + F.
+I combine this with *select all* (⌘+A) to format the whole document.
+So, the final combination is ⌘+A + ⌘ + K + ⌘ + F.
-There's a dedicated shortcut to format the whole document (⌥ + ⇧ + F), however it implies knowing (yet) another combination.
-Due to my muscle memory, I find it easier to use format select selection after selecting everything.
+There's a dedicated shortcut to format the whole document (⌥ + ⇧ + F).
+However, it implies knowing (yet) another combination.
+Due to my muscle memory, I find it easier to use format selection after selecting everything.

 ( GIF formatting a JSON file )